Did you purchase some beer forever ago that you just found in the fridge? Are you wondering gif it’s still good? You’ve come to the right place!

 Read on to learn more about how long beer can last in the fridge as well as the best way to store beer for maximum freshness.

 What’s the Longest You Should Keep Beer in the Fridge?

-Although it will take beer a very long time to go bad in your fridge, this doesn’t mean that you should keep beer for that long in your fridge.
+Although it will take beer a very long time to go bad in your fridge, this doesn’t mean that you should keep beer forever in your fridge.

-Most beer connoisseurs recommend consuming beer in your fridge by the best buy date on the can or bottle in order to experience maximum freshness and flavor.
-The best-buy date on the can is printed by the manufacturer and is the date that the beer will taste best by.
+Most beer connoisseurs recommend consuming beer in your fridge by the best by date on the can or bottle in order to experience maximum freshness and flavor.
+The best-by date on the can is printed by the manufacturer and is the date that the beer will taste best by.

 After this date, the beer will begin to oxidize.
 This is a process where air begins to get into the beer, changing and lowering its flavor.
 The beer may also lose carbonation, and a sediment that isn’t very tasty will form at the bottom of the can or bottle.

 Bottled beer oxidizes faster than canned beer because glass bottles aren’t as airtight.
 Beer is also less likely to oxidize when it is stored upright as opposed to on its side Additionally, beer which is left in sunlight, or warm climates will also oxidize more quickly.